Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (2) Purposes of data processing

-If you contact us to initiate, conclude or execute a contract, we will process the personal data you provide to us in order to decide whether we wish to conclude such a contract with you and, if applicable, to conclude and execute such a contract.
-This also applies if we contact you on our own initiative to initiate, conclude or execute a contract because we wish to engage you as a supplier or service provider.
+If you contact us to initiate, conclude or perform a contract, we will process the personal data you provide to us in order to decide whether we wish to conclude such a contract with you and, if applicable, to conclude and perform such a contract.
+This also applies if we contact you on our own initiative to initiate, conclude or perform a contract because we wish to engage you as a supplier or service provider.

-If you visit our premises, including our underground car park, and provide us with personal data, for example by giving your name to our reception staff, your personal data will be processed for the purpose of exercising our domiciliary rights.
+If you visit our premises, including our underground car park, and provide us with personal data, for example by giving your name to our reception staff, your personal data will be processed for the purpose of exercising our right to undisturbed possession of premises and to keep out trespassers ("Hausrecht").
 We want to control who enters our premises in order to prevent unauthorised access.

 (3) Legal basis